AWS MLA-C01 vs AI Practitioner (AIF-C01): Which AI Certification Should You Take First?

 Both certifications boost your career, but in different ways:

-- AIP-C01 broadens your profile.
+- AIF-C01 broadens your profile.
 It signals AI literacy and is valuable for roles that involve AI strategy, solution design, or cross-functional AI work.
 Salary premium: 8-12%.

 - MLA-C01 deepens your profile.
 It validates engineering skills that are in high demand and short supply.
 Salary premium: 15-22%.